You've just spent a month and 1/2 of rent money on getting your headshots.

 This requires a week or two in advance to book a space.

-There is a slight additional cost per hour - and there is no need to ever go beyond 3 hours.
+There is an additional cost per hour ranging between $35-$50.
+In most headshot cases, there is no need to go beyond 3-4 hours.
 (Check rates).

 We can also always do a combo of indoor/outdoor shoots!
 You get to decide!